 Our Harry Potter themed tour is a must for fans of J.K.
 Rowling’s tales of the boy who lived.
-This suggested four day itinerary combines a generous dose of bewitching Scottish scenery with a dash of history, sprinkled with a selection of instantly recognisable filming locations across three magical days.
+This suggested four day itinerary combines a generous dose of bewitching Scottish scenery with a dash of history, sprinkled with a selection of instantly recognisable filming locations across four magical days.

 Day 1 – Home of Hogwarts.
 Departing from your choice of accommodation anywhere in the central belt and touring through the stunning Scottish border region and onto the rural northern English county of Northumberland to visit the imposing Castle Alnwick which was used for most internal scenes at Hogwarts.
 Onwards to Durham Cathedral, used for most external scenes of the school.
 Returning north of the border for an overnight stay in the historic city of Stirling sitting at the gateway to the Scottish highlands.

 Day 2 – Wizarding World.
 Departing Stirling and touring through the legendary Loch Lomond national park of ‘Bonnie, bonnie banks’ fame into the Scottish Highlands.
 Through the breath taking Glencoe, as famous for its unmistakable vistas as its tragic history and also the subject of many panoramic and iconic scenes from the Harry Potter series an on to the setting of Hagrid’s Hut in the Northern reaches of the Glen.
 Overlooked by Scotland's highest peak, we tour through Glen Nevis with a drive and short walk to Steall Falls, recognisable from the dragon scenes of the Tri-wizard tournament.